Banner: Knocknarea at Sunset.

 There are twelve standing stones remaining today, the same number that was reported when the mound was first recorded in 1699.
 There is an average of nine meters between the surviving stones, which means that if the circle were ever complete, it could have contained up to thirty-six stones.

-The largest and tallest stones are found facing the Entrance, and these stones cast shadows at sunrise, which interact with carvings on the kerbstones.
+The largest and tallest stones are found in the area facing the Entrance, creating a kind of forecourt or defined space.
+American researcher Martin Brennan was first to discover that several of these stones cast shadows at sunrise and sunset, which interact with carvings on the kerbstones.

 Standing stone 9 of the Great Circle.